So I had to speak yesterday with less than a day's notice.

 were there and clearly wants to follow God.

-Last Monday we went to the Jersey War Tunnels, which is the Underground Hospital the Nazis used when they
+Last Monday we went to the Jersey War Tunnels, which is the Underground Hospital Germany Jersey citizens before

 going in.
 My girl was 18 years old.
 She was approached by a German soldier